aqn96/SemanticSounds/recommender_src/README.md

 # Information
 Source code for both the base recommender and the semantic meanings recommender.
+Also the data files used.